7 facts about using donor sperm on your way to parenthood

 The need for fertility tourism is almost always caused by regulations in our private customers home country.
 There are a lot of different rules regarding fertility treatment with donor gametes (sperm and eggs) across the world.
 An example is the possibility of using an identifiable donor (ID Release Donor) is in some countries illegal and in some countries mandatory.
 Depending on your wishes, you may need to cross borders to be able to use the type of donor you desire.

-Another reason for fertility tourism could also be your sexual orientation or relationship status.
+Another reason for receiving fertility treatment abroad could also be your sexual orientation or relationship status.
+This was the case for Phoebe and her wife, that received fertility treatment abroad.
 In some countries, it is illegal for fertility clinics to help lesbian couples and single women with their dream of a child.
 If you have questions regarding the laws on fertility treatments in your country, contact our Customer Care at [email protected]

 3. Getting all the support you can is important – join a community or a support group